Plan: noun — a detailed formulation of a program of action.

 - You may also have seen ways your environment (your various places) may help or hinder you reaching those goals.

-Now it’s time to update your list of goals with additional goals and actions you and others can fulfill to help you realize your goals.
+Now it’s time to update your list of goals with more goals and actions you and others can fulfill to help you realize your goals.

-- Similarly, write down whatever actions come to mind where people and places are concerned.
+- Similarly, write whatever actions come to mind where people and places are concerned.

 - With your “new, improved” list of actions and goals, your new goals may also raise new actions to take.
 Write those down too.

-Review your list of goals and actions, and prioritize them into whatever order seems most reasonable for the named actions and goals.
+Review your list of goals and actions, and rank them into whatever order seems most reasonable for the named actions and goals.

 - You may wish to start with easy things and “low hanging fruit”.
 These have the immediate benefit of demonstrable success early on, which is inspiring and inspires continued action and progress.